Multimodal Fused Learning for Solving the Generalized Traveling Salesman Problem in Robotic Task Planning: Introduction

 Autonomous mobile robots have become indispensable in warehouse logistics~\cite{qiu2025integrated, zhang2025real}, healthcare, manufacturing~\cite{sandrini2025learning}, and disaster-response operations~\cite{huang2024hierarchical}, where they are expected to complete complex, multi-stop missions while minimizing travel distance, energy expenditure, and makespan~\cite{bai2025order, zhang2025bi, kim2025optimized, yu2025deep}.
 A common requirement in these settings is that a robot must service exactly one location from each of several logically defined item or inspection sets.
 In a warehouse, for instance, a single stock-keeping unit (SKU) may reside on multiple shelves distributed throughout the facility.
 The robot may choose any one of those shelves as long as every requested SKU is collected~\cite{adachi2024path, zahoran2022proseqqo, bock2025survey}.
 This requirement is naturally formulated as a Generalized Traveling Salesman Problem (GTSP), in which nodes are partitioned into clusters that represent interchangeable task alternatives and the objective is to find the shortest tour visiting one node from every cluster~\cite{pop2024comprehensive}, as shown in Figure~\ref{representation}.

 While exact branch-and-bound or cutting-plane algorithms can guarantee optimal solutions to GTSP, their computational cost scales exponentially with the problem size, making them impractical for on-board execution in real-time robotic applications \cite{deckerova2024combinatorial, fischetti1997branch, yuan2020branch}.
 Metaheuristic techniques such as genetic algorithms~\cite{ahmed2024effects}, ant-colony optimization~\cite{kato2025method}, and memetic algorithm (MA)~\cite{cosma2024novel} offer better scalability but require extensive parameter tuning and domain-specific adaptation, which severely limits their portability across different robots and environments.
 More recently, neural approaches have shown promise by learning heuristics directly from data \cite{chung2025neural}.
-However, most of these models only take in graph-based inputs~\cite{fang2024learning, kong2024efficient, kool2018attention, kwon2020pomo, luo2025efficient, monemi2025graph} and therefore fail to exploit the rich geometric information that strongly influences solution quality in GTSP instances where candidate nodes for a given cluster can be widely scattered.
+These neural-based approaches can be categorized into graph-learning methods and hybrid learning–search methods.
+In neural-based approaches, most of these models only take in graph-based inputs.
+For example, POMO~\cite{kwon2020pomo}, which employs a Transformer-style graph encoder as our model, outperforms the edge-aware GCN~\cite{joshi2019efficient}.
+In addition, several other methods~\cite{fang2024learning, kong2024efficient, kool2018attention, luo2025efficient, monemi2025graph} also adopt graph-based learning approaches; however, they overlook the global image-level information inherent to path-planning problems, leaving substantial room for improvement.
+Regarding hybrid learning–search methods, \cite{joshi2019efficient} employs supervised learning to solve path-planning problems, but it relies on high-quality datasets that are extremely difficult to obtain for path-planning tasks, which limits its scalability. \cite{nair2020solving} integrates neural networks with exact algorithms; although it can achieve high-quality solutions, it still requires substantial computational time when tackling large-scale instances.
+In addition, approaches such as \cite{ye2023deepaco, ma2021learning, wu2021learning} combine heuristic or meta-heuristic algorithms with reinforcement learning, thereby improving solution quality, yet they still incur noticeable solving times.